International Banking Law and Finance LLM

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

 |LLM||International Banking Law and Finance||1 Year||Full-time||Programme structure 2023/24|

 Past graduates have joined, or advanced pre-existing careers with, large global banks, global law firms, regulatory agencies, central banks, private sector consulting firms, FinTech operators, venture capital and private equity firms, asset management companies, compliance and accounting firms and other public and private sector organisations.

-A minimum UK 2:1 honours degree, or its international equivalent, in law, finance, accounting, management or business studies.
+A UK 2:1 honours degree, or its international equivalent, in law, finance, accounting, management or business studies.

 Relevant work experience is not required but may increase your chances of acceptance.